-Dual driver/passenger air bags and (if equipped) with side air bags affect the way police equipment can be mounted in police vehicles.
+Dual driver/passenger air bags and side air bags (if equipped) affect the way police equipment can be mounted in police vehicles.

 Any surfaces that could come into contact with an air bag, once it has deployed, must not damage the air bag or alter its deployment path.